 Bodhi is a creative small business owner who relies heavily on notebooks for the generation and sharing of ideas.

-Bodhi enjoys the creative process.
+Bodhi enjoys the creative process, it's their jam.

 They keep a lot of different notebooks.
 Organizing everything can be a challenge.